Skip to content

 txt: "{(current_player.ball):d}"

-That :d tells mpf to format the value as a decimal.
-To learn about the other Python formatting options see for example here https://docs.python.org/2/library/string.html#format-specification-mini-language
+The :d tells MPF to format the value as a decimal.
+To learn about the other Python formatting options see here https://docs.python.org/2/library/string.html#format-specification-mini-language

 Tokens vs Tags